Speed up Windows 10 Upgrade Process – Task Sequence Vs. Servicing

 Conclusion:

-I observed a few minutes reduced after changing Windows setup process priority from “Below Normal” to “High.”
+I observed that a few minutes were reduced after changing the Windows setup process priority from “Below Normal” to “High.”

 NOTE! – I would recommend using this process to speed up Windows 10 upgrade if there is a real business case for old devices in your organization.

-You will measure the time saved by comparing the start and end time recorded in Setupact.log.
+You will measure the time saved by comparing the start and end times recorded in Setupact.log.
 For more details about setupact.log location, please refer

 • 2019-03-02 18:43:45, Info MOUPG *************** SetupHost Logging Begin ***************